ipfabric/docs/docs/IP_Fabric_Settings/Discovery_and_Snapshots/Global_Configuration/organizationally_unique_identifier.md

 ---
-description: IP Fabric includes an OUI (Organizationally Unique Identifier) MAC table of network device manufacturers and uses it during the discovery process whenever...
+description: IP Fabric includes an OUI (Organizationally Unique Identifier) MAC table of network device manufacturers and uses it during the discovery process whenever there is a network device discovered through the ARP table.
 ---

 # OUI (Organizationally Unique Identifier)